Linearizability

 Informally, this means that the unmodified list of events is linearizable if and only if its invocations were serializable, but some of the responses of the serial schedule have yet to return.

 In a concurrent system, processes can access a shared object at the same time.
-Because multiple processes are accessing a single object, there may arise a situation in which while one process is accessing the object, another process changes its contents.
+Because multiple processes are accessing a single object, a situation may arise in which while one process is accessing the object, another process changes its contents.
 Making a system linearizable is one solution to this problem.
 In a linearizable system, although operations overlap on a shared object, each operation appears to take place instantaneously.
 Linearizability is a strong correctness condition, which constrains what outputs are possible when an object is accessed by multiple processes concurrently.
-It is a safety property which ensures that operations do not complete in an unexpected or unpredictable manner.
+It is a safety property which ensures that operations do not complete unexpectedly or unpredictably.
 If a system is linearizable it allows a programmer to reason about the system.

-History of linearizability
+History

 Linearizability was first introduced as a consistency model by Herlihy and Wing in 1987.
 It encompassed more restrictive definitions of atomic, such as "an atomic operation is one which cannot be (or is not) interrupted by concurrent operations", which are usually vague about when an operation is considered to begin and end.

 An atomic object can be understood immediately and completely from its sequential definition, as a set of operations run in parallel which always appear to occur one after the other; no inconsistencies may emerge.
 Specifically, linearizability guarantees that the invariants of a system are observed and preserved by all operations: if all operations individually preserve an invariant, the system as a whole will.